qamine-test/jdk/src/demo/share/management/MemoryMonitor/README.txt

 # SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.
 #

-MemoryMonitor demonstrates the use of the java.lang.management API in observing the memory usage of all memory pools consumed by the application.
+MemoryMonitor demonstrbtes the use of the jbvb.lbng.mbnbgement API in observing the memory usbge of bll memory pools consumed by the bpplicbtion.

-This simple demo program queries the memory usage of each memory pool and plots the memory usage history graph.
+This simple demo progrbm queries the memory usbge of ebch memory pool bnd plots the memory usbge history grbph.

 To run the MemoryMonitor demo

-   java -jar <JDK_HOME>/demo/management/MemoryMonitor/MemoryMonitor.jar
+   jbvb -jbr <JDK_HOME>/demo/mbnbgement/MemoryMonitor/MemoryMonitor.jbr

-These instructions assume that this installation's version of the java command is in your path.
-If it isn't, then you should either specify the complete path to the java command or update your PATH environment variable as described in the installation instructions for the Java(TM) SDK.
+These instructions bssume thbt this instbllbtion's version of the jbvb commbnd is in your pbth.
+If it isn't, then you should either specify the complete pbth to the jbvb commbnd or updbte your PATH environment vbribble bs described in the instbllbtion instructions for the Jbvb(TM) SDK.